• Skip to primary navigation

 It was built in the 13th and 14th centuries.
 It was consecrated in 1310.

-It has suffered a lot in the course of history, and it was not built on solid foundations.
-It is therefore constantly restored and consolidated.
+It has suffered a great deal throughout history, and was not built on solid foundations.
+It is therefore constantly being restored and consolidated.

 The interior dimensions are beautifully proportioned, in my opinion.